Random Access Memories: Recording

 Daft Punk recorded Random Access Memories in secrecy.
 Recording took place at Henson Recording Studios, Conway Recording Studios and Capitol Studios in California, Electric Lady Studios in New York City, and Gang Recording Studio in Paris.
 Having worked with keyboardist and arranger Chris Caswell on Tron: Legacy, Daft Punk enlisted him and connected with engineers and other session players.
 They wanted to avoid the more compressed sounds of drum machines in favor of "airy open" drum sets of the 1970s and 80s, which they considered the most appealing era of music.
 They said the session players were enthusiastic about reuniting in the context of the new album and the prestige of the studio locations.

 Drummer Omar Hakim recalled being asked by Daft Punk to perform on the album, and was surprised by what they wanted of him.
 He at first assumed they wanted electronic drum work, since Hakim had done some drum programming in his career.
 Daft Punk instead specified that they were looking to record Hakim performing drum riffs that they had conceived.
 Rather than play out the entire structure of a song, Hakim would perform individual patterns for extended periods, creating a library for Daft Punk to cull from.
 They conveyed their ideas to session musicians via sheet music and in some instances by humming melodies.
 For example, Bangalter hummed a complex drum and bass line to Hakim, who replicated and improved upon it for "Giorgio by Moroder".

 Most of the vocal sessions took place in Paris, whereas the rhythm sections were recorded in the United States.
 The album incorporates a variety of accompanying performances including a horn section, woodwind instruments, a string orchestra and choir.
 Orchestral parts were recorded for almost every track, but used for only a few on the completed album.
-The use of such performers and places came at great monetary expense, as noted by Bangalter: "There used to be a time where people that had means to experiment would do it, you know?
-That's what this record is about."
-He estimated a cost of over one million dollars, but felt that the number was not important.
-Bangalter stated that the sessions were financed by Daft Punk themselves, which allowed them the luxury of abandoning the project if they had so wished.
-He also said "there are songs on the album that traveled into five studios over two and a half years".
+Bangalter said that the use of such performers and studios for the sake of experimentation harkened to an earlier era, and came at great monetary expense.
+He estimated that it had cost more than one million dollars, but felt that the number was not important.
+The sessions were financed by Daft Punk themselves, which allowed them the luxury of abandoning the project if they wished.
+Bangalter said some songs had been recorded across five studios over two and a half years.
+Rodgers recalled that Daft Punk aimed to create an album as if the Internet had never existed.